Europe's Digital Passport Will Make Shein's Secrecy

 Short on time?
 Read the 1-2 min Quick version Read Quick

 Shein ships roughly 1.5 million packages every single day.
 Yet until this year, no one outside the company could tell you where most of those garments were actually made.
 That era of deliberate mystery is ending.
-The EU’s Digital Product Passport mandate, which begins its mandatory rollout for textiles in 2026, requires brands selling in Europe to attach verified, scannable supply chain data to every item [Retail Insight].
+The EU’s Digital Product Passport mandate, with full implementation planned for 2030, will require brands selling in Europe to attach verified, scannable supply chain data to every item [Gigazine].
 For a company built on opacity, the timing couldn’t be more notable.
 And for anyone who’s ever wondered what’s really behind a $4 dress, the answers are finally arriving.

 Shein’s Black Box Meets Transparency